 Look for the SENASICA office near the luggage area, and that is where crates are left for processing.
 But do keep in mind, you handle the SENASICA inspection yourself in the arrivals hall.

 Mexican regulation requires that pet carriers contain no hay, straw, or cloth bedding.
-The Reason: To prevent the spread of organic pests or seeds.
+To prevent the spread of organic pests or seeds.

-- The Solution: Use shredded newspaper or a specialized absorbent “puppy pad.”
-Do not put your pet’s favorite expensive bed in the crate; it will be confiscated and destroyed by the inspector.
+Use a specialized absorbent “puppy pad.”
+Do not put your pet’s favorite expensive bed in the crate; it could be confiscated and thrown away by the inspector.

-Cargo pets can take 2 to 8 hours to be processed.
-If your pet lands after 3PM, there is can be a risk they won’t clear customs until the following morning.
+Cargo pets can take 1 to 8 hours to be processed.
+If your pet lands after 6PM, there could be a risk they won’t clear customs until the following morning.
 So try to book the earliest arriving flight.
 Also, if you have a connecting flight, do not expect to walk out of the airport with your cargo pet 30 minutes after you land.

 Also, just so you’re aware- SENASICA does not charge you for the inspection and importation of a pet into Mexico.

-- If you are traveling from a country other than the USA/Canada-Submit, an original Good Health Certificate (with a non-certified copy) valid for at least 15 days after issuance and containing the following items: The certificate must be issued by an official veterinarian of the competent authority or a private practice veterinarian.
-If issued by the latter, the certificate must be printed on company letterhead with the printed professional license number or a photocopy thereof (or a name and address of the exporter (country of origin or departure).
+- If you are traveling from a country other than the USA/Canada, submit a Health Certificate valid for at least 15 days after issuance and containing the following items.
+The certificate must be issued by an official veterinarian of the competent authority or a private practice veterinarian.

 - The animal(s) must have been found clinically healthy at the inspection before their trip.

-- The animal(s) must have been dewormed within the past six months and must be free of ectoparasites.
+- The animal(s) must have been dewormed within the past six months and must be free of ectoparasites or lesions.

-- Your pet must be carried in a clean crate or container, without a bed or accessories (toys, treats) otherwise, such items will be removed.
-The crate or container will undergo preventive treatment through spraying by official personnel from the Secretariat of Agriculture-SENASICA.
+- Your pet must be carried in a clean crate or container, without a bed or accessories (toys, treats).
+They may be thrown away by inspectors.
+The crate or container will undergo preventive treatment through spraying by official personnel from the Secretary of Agriculture in Mexico-SENASICA.

 - Your pet can enter with its collar, leash, etc.